vihuynhco/Employee_Tracker_SQL_12/README.md

 ## Test

-  To Test the app, you can 'npm run seed' to seed the database with test data and then 'npm start' to run the query using the test data.
+  To Test the app, you can 'npm run seed' to seed the database with test data and then 'node index.js' to run the query using the test data.

 ## Questions